wesdeir/clicker/README.md

 ## Notes

 -F6 by default is a conflict keybind in Minecraft.
-Change or disable this keybind on your Minecraft instance to avoid overlap.
+Change or disable this keybind on your Minecraft instance to avoid overlap. <br>
 -Future plans include a keybind wizard built into the GUI.
 Mini-mode may not be a feature that we implement at all.

 ---